 Always inquire with your insurance agent about specific discounts you may qualify for.
 This can include military or corporate discounts depending on where you work.
 It never hurts.

-If you don’t drive a whole lot (fewer than 10,000 miles annually), then you can opt for a pay-per-mile policy where your premium is based on how many miles per month.
+If you don’t drive a lot (fewer than 10,000 miles annually), you can opt for a pay-per-mile policy where your premium is based on how many miles per month.
 Some insurance companies may require a telemetric device in your car to track your mileage.

-Other notable ways to save money on your car insurance are things such as going paperless when you make your payments, paying a one lump sum for your first premium, and other things you can personally do with your insurance company.
+Other notable ways to save money on your car insurance are things such as going paperless when you make your payments, paying a lump sum for your first premium, and other things you can personally do with your insurance company.
 Always ask the insurance providers you are looking at about what discounts you qualify for.